jhanric-p/LibraryHub/README.md

 ## Meet the Developers

 The "Meet the Devs" section showcases the team that developed this application.
-Visit `/meet_the_devs` to learn more about the developers.
+Visit `/meet_the_devs` to learn more about the developers. # LibraryHub